-Discover, design, perform : the light, the screen and the puppet are all dynamic, changeable parts of the shadow theatre experience.
+The light, the screen and the puppet are all variable elements of contemporary shadow theatre, with huge expressive power.

-'Pathways to the North Pole' is an immersive winter project, taking children on an outdoor trail of arctic footprints, to a polar research station, where they hear the sound of a bearded seal singing under the ice.
-They have a snack, hear a story, and return to their classes, where a 3-D paper winter landscape awaits their imaginative play.
+'Pathways to the North Pole' is an immersive winter project, taking participants on an outdoor trail of arctic footprints, to a polar research station, where they hear the sound of a bearded seal singing under the ice.
+They have a snack, hear a story, and return to their classes, where together we make a 3-D winter landscape for classroom play.

-Designed for 4 - 7 year -olds, and led by a qualified teacher.
-Supporting information for teachers, referencing the National Curriculum, arrives in advance of the visit.
+Designed for 4 - 7 year -olds, and, like all of our workshops, led by a qualified teacher.